 When you visit the nursing home, have you ever seen the following?

-- Any kind of violence, threat of violence, or yelling at residents by workers.
+Any kind of violence, the threat of violence, or yelling at residents by workers.

 Abuse or neglect of any kind is inexcusable.
 Many nursing homes are understaffed, but that doesn’t give them the right to treat your loved one with any less dignity, care, and respect.